Purpose of Continuous Improvement in Safety Assurance Pillar

 - Based on the assessment and investigation, the responsible manager determines that deficiencies in company policy and control measures contributed to the safety issue;

-- Based on these findings, he/she will issue corrective action(s) to employees in order to correct the problem(s) (Continuous Improvement).
+- Based on these findings, he/she will issue corrective action(s) to employees in order to correct the problem(s) (Continuous Improvement); and

 As shown above, corrective actions are triggered by some kind of safety event or discovery.
-Corrective actions are extremely important for SMS programs, as safety programs first and foremost needs to be able to quickly and efficiently fix problems.
+Corrective actions are extremely important for aviation SMS implementations, as safety programs first and foremost need to be able to quickly and efficiently fix problems.

 Continuous Improvement Corrective Action Types

 Corrective actions can be anything from training, to safety policy update, to new control measures.
 They can address individual people or the bureaucracy of the safety management system.
 Corrections of individuals are usually things like: